msg-CareerPaths/react-training/chapters/700-http-requests.md

 Note you should create some `Service` classes instead of calling fetch directly in your components.

-> Use Axios to read the products from the backend to fill in the product list.
+> Use Fetch to read the products from the backend to fill in the product list.
 >
 > When navigating to the product detail page, read the product information from the backend.
 >